 For the most updated guidelines on COVID-19 vaccinations, transmission, treatment and protection, visit the CDC website.

 Dismantling barriers to vaccine access

 Structural and systemic barriers mean that the people who are hardest hit by the pandemic—including Black and brown people, immigrants and essential workers—have less access to vaccines.
 We know what is working: investing in trusted community experts, organizations and networks, using culturally resonant primary language materials and outreach, and bringing down barriers to accessing vaccines.
 Explore PHI resources for building better vaccine access in your community.See resources, tools, videos & more

-- 90% of contact tracing hires were bilingual/bi-cultural & community-based
+- 93% of PHI's Tracing Health contact tracing hires were bilingual/bi-cultural & community-based